arks-org/arkspec/draft-kunze-ark.md

 in a row (e.g., // or ./) are replaced by the first character, iterating until each occurrence has at least one non-structural character on either side.

-9. If there are any components with a period on the left and a slash on the right, either the component and the preceding period must be moved to the end of the Name part or the ARK must be thrown out as malformed.

 The resulting ARK string is now normalized.
 Comparisons between normalized ARKs are case-sensitive, meaning that uppercase letters